Here’s How To Adjust Your Headlights At Home

 Don’t be that person with the cockeyed headlights.

 If you’re an aggressive driver, you may be used to seeing middle fingers and brights flashed at you, but for most of us, those responses from other drivers can be quite alarming.
-If it’s happening at night, it might be because you are blinding other people with the way your headlights are aimed.
+If it’s happening at night, it might be because you're annoying other drivers with the way your headlights are aimed.

 Even the most expensive cars with the neatest headlights will eventually need to have their eyes adjusted.
-It’s not just a safety issue for you, where seeing the road ahead is kind of important.
-It can be a safety issue for other drivers as well because a misaligned headlight can end up shining right into oncoming traffic.
+It’s not just a safety issue for you—seeing the road is important and all, but a poorly-aimed headlight combined with a dirty windshield could completely blind an oncoming driver and cause an accident.

 What Does It Mean To Adjust Your Headlights?

 Throughout time, the bumps and bangs that come with daily driving can knock your headlights off-kilter, causing them to wander away from an alignment that actually helps you see in low-light conditions.
 When this happens, you’ll need to adjust the headlight units, which are enclosed and mounted on either side of your vehicle’s nose.

 Modern headlight enclosures are separate from the body of your vehicle and are mounted with screws.
 There are also adjustment screws on the headlight units that allow vertical and horizontal adjustment.
 Using a fixed point on a wall, vehicle owners can aim their headlights using the adjustment screws and some simple measurements.

 At some point, it’s likely that all headlights, regardless of the technology behind them, will need adjustment.
 Even self-leveling or adaptive headlights can end up out of line from time to time.
 The adjustment process may be slightly different for modern LED units, or those with self-adjustment features, but there will eventually come a time when even the most advanced headlights will need to be adjusted.

 How Do I Know If My Headlights Need To Be Adjusted?